polkadot-developers/substrate-developer-hub.github.io/docs/contracts/cargo-contract.md

 ```bash
 cargo +nightly run --package abi-gen
 ```
-The corresponding `abi.json` can be found in /target.
-Please note that for backward compatibility, a `old_abi.json` file is also generated.
+The corresponding `abi.json` can be found in `/target`.
+Please note that for backward compatibility, an `old_abi.json` file is also generated.
 If the UI complains about an invalid ABI file, try the `old_abi.json` file.

 You should have a new JSON file in the same target directory.
 This is your contract's ABI.